4yn/slidershim/README.md

 <details>
 <summary><strong>My controller is not recognised</strong></summary>

-- slidershim supports the GAMO2 Tasoller and Yuancon Laverita v2 controllers on HID firmware.
+- slidershim supports the GAMO2 Tasoller, Yuancon Laverita v2 and ZhouSensor 大四 / Yubideck controllers on HID firmware.
   - If you are using a Tasoller controller, make sure it has the correct HID firmware installed.
   - If your hardware controller is not one of these, it will not work.
 - If you have a device that communicates using serial protocol, chances are it will work with the "Slider over Serial" option